bobalicious/amoss/README.md

 It is probably the most common method of checking values, particularly when you care that the Sobjects or Objects are the same instance and therefore may be mutated by the methods correctly - for example, when you are testing trigger handlers that aim to mutate the trigger context variables.

 In detail, it checks that the passed parameter:
-* If not an Sobject, equals the expected, as per the behaviour of '==', being:
+* If not an Sobject, or a List / Set / Map, equals the expected, as per the behaviour of '==', being:
   * If the parameter is a primitive -  that the value is the same.
   * If the parameter is an Object that does not implement `equals` - that the expected and passed objects are the same instance.
   * If the parameter is an Object that does implement `equals` - that the return of `equals` is true.
-* If an Sobject, quals the expected, as per the behaviour of '===', being:
+* If an Sobject,  or a List / Set / Map, equals the expected, as per the behaviour of '===', being:
   * That the expected and passed objects are the same instance.

 Note: the specification of `withParmeter( value )` is shorthand for `withParameter().setTo( value )`.